JanBussieck/outcome_resolver/README.md

 end

 ```
+TODO
-TODO when blocks need to be able to pass payload
+ - `when` blocks need to be able to pass payload
+ - define methods in clean room to avoid clashes in same namespace
 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/outcome_resolver/fork )